hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/api/_examples/iop/test_internal.rst

 Description
 -------------------------
-This Python code snippet demonstrates how to interact with an API using the `iop` library.
+This Python code snippet demonStartes how to interact with an API using the `iop` library.
 It constructs an API request to retrieve product details from an AliExpress-like platform, handling potential errors and printing various aspects of the response.

 Execution steps
 -------------------------